 1. Take a daily photo (hint: try something new)

-Even if you take a lot of photos, this can be a great creative challenge.
+Even if you take a lot of photos, this can be a great creative challenge that can be done at home.
 Try a new subject matter each day to mix up your habits.
-Instead of selfies, focus on inanimate objects or particular colors.
+Instead of selfies, focus on inanimate objects or colors.
 If you always photograph flashy subjects, find something ordinary and capture the details.
 Look a little harder at everything around you.
 Food, furniture, pets.
 Colors, textures, and patterns of light.
 It’s about retraining the eye.

 2. Collect inspirational quotes